-You are cordially invited to attend the 2009 Annual Meeting of Stockholders of Warner Music Group Corp.
-Our 2009 Annual Meeting will be held on Tuesday, February 23, 2010, at 10:00 a.m.
-EST. We are very pleased that this Year's annual meeting will be our first completely virtual meeting of stockholders.
-You will be able to attend the 2009 Annual Meeting, vote and submit your questions during the meeting via live webcast by visiting www.virtualshareholdermeeting.com/WMG.
+You are cordially invited to attend the 2010 Annual Meeting of Stockholders of Warner Music Group Corp.
+Our 2010 Annual Meeting will be held on Tuesday, February 22, 2011, at 10:00 a.m.
+EST. You will be able to attend the 2010 Annual Meeting, vote and submit your questions during the meeting via live webcast by visiting www.virtualshareholdermeeting.com/WMG10.
 You will need your 12-digit control number included in this proxy card in order to be able to enter the Annual Meeting.

-The undersigned hereby appoints Edgar Bronfman, Jr., Paul M. Robinson and Trent N. Tappe as proxies, each with full power of substitution, to represent and vote as designated on the reverse side, all the shares of Common Stock of Warner Music Group Corp. held of record by the undersigned on December 28, 2009, at the fiscal 2009 Annual Meeting of Stockholders, or any adjournment or postponement thereof.
+The undersigned hereby appoints Edgar Bronfman, Jr., Paul M. Robinson and Trent N. Tappe as proxies, each with full power of substitution, to represent and vote as designated on the reverse side, all the shares of Common Stock of Warner Music Group Corp. held of record by the undersigned on December 27, 2010, at the fiscal 2010 Annual Meeting of Stockholders, or any adjournment or postponement thereof.

 This proxy is solicited on behalf of the Board of Directors of the Company.
 This proxy, when properly executed, will be voted in accordance with the instructions given on the reverse side.
-If no instructions are given, this proxy will be voted "FOR" the election of all of the Director nominees listed in proposal 1 and "FOR" proposal 2.
+If no instructions are given, this proxy will be voted "FOR" the election of all of the Director nominees listed in proposal 1, "FOR" proposals 2 and 3 and "THREE YEARS" for proposal 4.
 In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting.